code4policy/bad-veggies-website-section-a/README.md

 # Bad Veggies Website

-This repository contains code for a really bad error-ridden simple website about vegetables:
+This repository contains code for a simple demo website about vegetables:

 https://code4policy.github.io/bad-veggies-website-section-a/